 The grant award is equal to the amount of a maximum Pell Grant for the award year – not to exceed the cost of attendance for that award year.

-This is a grant program available to undergraduate students with exceptionally large financial aid eligibility.
+This is a grant program available to undergraduate students with exceptionally large financial aid need.
 The program requirements stipulate priority must be given to Pell Grant recipients.
 Because of limited funds, grants at ESU may range from $100 to $500 per year.
 Apply early via the FAFSA for priority consideration.

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 The amount of this grant is prorated based on your enrollment, and that this amount in combination with any other assistance may not exceed cost of attendance.